suffolklibraries/sljekyll/_recurrents/thurston-baby-bounce-tot-rock.md

 ---
 recurrent-title: "Baby Bounce and Tot Rock"
-recurrent-description: "Songs and rhymes for babies and toddlers."
+recurrent-description: "Drop in for stories, songs and play in the former Children's Centre Room.
+Term-time only."
 recurrent-day: Tuesday
 recurrent-times: 1000-1130
 recurrent-location: thurston-library